 Definition of “Proforma Invoice”

 A proforma invoice is an estimation that is sent in advance of shipped goods for approval by the customer.
 Upon the client’s confirmation, the form turns into a binding agreement, requiring the client to pay for the goods and/or services listed in the invoice.
 Although the amount on the proforma invoice is viewed as an estimate, it should be as close to the final value as possible.

 Benefits of sending a Proforma Invoice

-- Gives the seller and buyer a general idea of what the labor and products will cost.
+- It provides the seller and buyer with a general idea of what the labor and products will cost.

-- Doesn’t have to look perfect – is only a rough outline of what the buyer should expect.
+- It doesn’t have to look perfect – it’s only a rough outline of what the buyer should expect.

 - Fosters accountability and trust between both parties.

 FedEx Proforma Invoice – Used by companies for shipping their products via the shipper FedEx.
 A form needs to be individually printed-out and inserted into each shipped package (cannot use 1 for multiple).